 Three credits.
 Prerequisite: Instructor consent.
 Not open for credit to students who have passed GEOG 4518.

 This course covers how to develop, test, and publish mobile GIS web and native apps across multiple mobile platforms (Android, iOS, etc.).

+5519.
+Spatial Big Data Analytics

+Three credits.
+Prerequisite: Instructor consent.
+Not open for credit to students who have passed GEOG 4519.

+Covers the collection, analysis, and visualization of spatial big data to support better decision-making in geographic contexts.

 5520.
 GIS Modeling of the Urban Environment